Quality health research supports best practice spiritual care, based on both practitioner and consumer experience of outcomes.

 project with La Trobe University and six different healthcare facilities.
 The main topics reviewed are:

 • What are the outcomes of spiritual care?

 • Spiritual care- a team approach

 • How do spiritual care staff report their activities?

-The outcomes of the search of data from the last ten years, over a broad range of data bases, has been divided into the above topics for easy access and where available abstracts of relevant articles are recorded in tables in the appendices.
+The outcomes of the search of data in the period 2005-2015, over a broad range of data bases, has been divided into the above topics for easy access and where available, abstracts of relevant articles are recorded in tables in the appendices.